ddanier/fastapi-django-setup/README.md

 * Some things in the repo are just my personal best practices (like using `dirty-equals` in the tests).
 Make your own choices. 😉

+## Current state

+Currently everything seems to be working somehow. 🥳